kryp10n/Arena-In/README.md

 <h4>Discover nearby sports facilities, check availability, and secure your slots instantly with a seamless interface."</h4>

-<h5>"This app was developed as part of the mini-project requirement for college"</h5>
+<h5>Note: This app was developed as part of the mini-project requirement for college.
+Hence, this is not the final draft of the project!</h5>